Disciplinary and Penal Code: Evolution of a new penal system

+Background

-The early, temporary concentration camps, such as Kemna concentration camp, did not have unified, coordinated regulations, but rather drew their Lagerordnung from regulations then in use at various police departments and prisons run by the justice system.
-Differences were nonetheless minor.
-Some banned smoking, others allowed prisoners to receive food parcels or visits from family members.
-The regulations were still based on existing law and the camps were patterned after ordinary detention centers.
-The early camps had penalties such as denial of privileges, or for more severe cases, solitary confinement, a hard bed, denial of food or solitary confinement in a darkened cell, but there is no corporal punishment.
-The early camps were primarily controlled by the SA or the Gestapo.
+The Nazi concentration camps evolved over time following the establishment in 1933.
+Early camps such as Kemna did not have a unified or coordinated set of regulations, but rather drew their own Lagerordnung from regulations then in use at various police departments and ordinary prisons run by the justice system.
+Differences were minor: some banned smoking, others allowed prisoners to receive food parcels or visits from family members.
+These regulations were still based on existing law and operation of the camps was patterned after ordinary prisons.
+The early camps had penalties such as denial of privileges, or for more severe cases, a hard bed, denial of food, or solitary confinement (sometimes in a darkened cell), but there was no corporal punishment.
+The early camps were often temporary in nature, and were primarily operated by either the Sturmabteilung or the Gestapo.

+Dachau

-Dachau, in contrast, was under the control of the SS.
-Sometime in May 1933, SS camp commandant Hilmar Wäckerle wrote the first Lagerordnung for a concentration camp.
-It gave full jurisdiction to the office of camp commandant, making him the sole legal authority.
-To impose capital punishment at Dachau, with the Lagerordnung it would be sufficient to have a judgment from two SS men — appointed by the commandant.
-A defense of the accused would no longer be recorded.
-The executive, judicial and legislative were unified; the separation of powers and system of opposing checks and balances abolished.
-Through the ever-present threat of the death penalty, Dachau would create a constant state of emergency for the inmate.
+Dachau concentration camp, in contrast, was under the control of the Schutzstaffel (SS) and its commandant Hilmar Wäckerle wrote the first Lagerordnung for a concentration camp in May 1933.
+It gave full jurisdiction at the camp to the office of commandant, making him the sole legal authority.
+The executive, judicial and legislative were unified, with the separation of powers and system of opposing checks and balances abolished.
+To impose capital punishment at Dachau, it would be sufficient to have a judgment from two SS men — appointed by the commandant — and a defense of the accused would no longer be recorded.
+The ever-present threat of the death penalty would create a constant state of emergency for the inmates.
+Dachau would become a prototype from which the other Nazi concentration camps would be modelled.

-In none of the other, earlier concentration camps were there as many political murders as in Dachau's first few months.
-The first legalized murders took place at Dachau.
-The first murders, committed under Wäckerle, led to an investigation when Sophie Handschuh, the mother of one of the dead prisoners, filed a formal complaint to find out what had really happened to her son.
-The resulting prosecution forced Himmler to replace Wäckerle.
-In his stead, Himmler installed Theodor Eicke, a fanatical SS-Oberführer whose extreme violence had, only shortly before, in March 1933, caused him to be committed for evaluation at a psychiatric clinic at the University of Würzburg.
-Himmler arranged for Eicke to be released, asking his doctor, Werner Heyde to talk to Eicke and get him to promise to control himself.
+The earliest legalized political murders in Nazi Germany took place at Dachau, and in none of the other early concentration camps were there as many political murders as in Dachau's first few months.
+These murders led to an investigation when Sophie Handschuh, the mother of one of the dead prisoners, filed a formal complaint to find out what had really happened to her son.
+Wäckerle was forced to resign from his position due to the resulting prosecution.
+SS chief Heinrich Himmler installed Theodor Eicke, a fanatical SS-Oberführer, as the new commandant of Dachau.
+Eicke's extreme violence had, only shortly before in March 1933, caused him to be committed for evaluation at a psychiatric clinic at the University of Würzburg.
+Himmler arranged for Eicke to be released by asking his doctor, Werner Heyde, to talk to Eicke and get him to promise to control himself.